Latvia Residence Permit by Investment

 Biometrics & Permit Card

 Attend biometrics in Latvia.
-Residence permit card issued, valid 4 years (then renewable).
+Residence permit card issued, valid 5 years (then renewable).
+Keeping it valid only requires one visit per year to re-register.

 - 6